Skip to main content.

 The Nurse-Midwifery Certificate program focuses on well-women's primary and reproductive health care needs throughout the lifespan.

-Certified nurse-midwives provide preconception counseling, care during pregnancy and childbirth, immediate newborn care, gynecological services and care of peri-menopausal and post-menopausal women.
+Students learn to provide preconception counseling, care during pregnancy and childbirth, immediate newborn care, gynecological services and care of peri-menopausal and post-menopausal women during this 25-credit-hour, 704 clinical practicum hour certificate program.

-The certificate program consists of 25 hours of coursework and 704 clinical practicum hours.
-Students come to the KU Medical Center campus two to five times during semesters in which practicum courses occur.
+Students come to the KU Medical Center campus 2-5 times during the semesters in which practicum courses occur.
 Students also participate in synchronous learning by meeting online as a group with audio/computer interface each week for three hours.

 Clinical practice sites are generally located in the Kansas City metropolitan area but may extend across the state of Kansas, Missouri, and other communities where students are located.
 Clinical hours in the midwifery courses are arranged with the course coordinator at the beginning of each semester.